raquelredo/raquelredo.github.io_site/_portfolio/Credit_Fraud_Script.md

 comments: false
 date: 13-08-2017
 ---
+## Summary
+Are we able to predict credit card fraud in online transactions?
+Anonymized credit card transactions labeled as fraudulent or genuine.
+Anonymization has been achieved performing Principal Component Analysis.
+492 frauds out of 284,807 transactions.

+-   Features: 30
+-   Observations: 284,807
+-   Tuples: 8,544,210

+**Challenges:** Imbalanced data | Understanding PCA

 ## Dataset
 Anonymized credit card transactions labelled as fraudulent or genuine.
 Dataset can be downloaded from Kaggle site in the following [link. ][4e2f2e50]